 - The voltage applied to each terminal must be as specified in the Instruction Manual.
-Otherwise burst, damage, etc. may occur. - The cables must be connected to the correct terminals.
-Otherwise burst, damage, etc. may occur. - The polarity (+ and -) must be correct.
-Otherwise burst, damage, etc. may occur. - While power is ON or for some time after power-OFF, do not touch this product as it will be extremely hot.
-Doing so may cause a burn.
+Otherwise an explosion or damage may occur. - · The cables must be connected to the correct terminals.
+Otherwise an explosion or damage may occur. - The polarity (+ and -) must be correct.
+Otherwise an explosion or damage may occur. - While power is ON or for some time after power-OFF, do not touch this product as it will be extremely hot.
+Doing so may cause burns.

-Additional instructions
+◆Additional instructions